Alaska Sea Grant Research Grants

 Alaska has a diverse and far-flung population with varying degrees of access to educational resources.
 Alaska Sea Grant focuses on increasing effective environmental literacy communication and instruction and increasing awareness of and opportunities for careers in Alaska’s maritime sectors.

 Student training is an important project component.
-The direct involvement of graduate students is strongly encouraged for all research projects.
+The direct involvement of graduate students is expected for all research projects.
 ASG encourages projects that support student exposure to employment opportunities in marine businesses and professions.
 Maritime workforce projects that build pathways and programs for students to pursue maritime careers are encouraged.
-Project budgets also may include support for undergraduate students and postdoctoral researchers.
+Project budgets may include support for undergraduate students and postdoctoral researchers.
+Two years of graduate student support will be provided to each funded research project outside of the project budget.
 Only in exceptional cases will research projects be funded that lack significant involvement of graduate or undergraduate students or postdoctorates.

 You can learn more about this opportunity by visiting the funder's website.